baggepinnen/ControlSystemIdentification.jl/docs/src/examples/unstable_systems.md

 ## Properties of the Prediction-Error Method

-Fundamentally, PEM changes the problem from minimizing a loss based on the simulation performance, to minimizing a loss based on shorter-term predictions.
-There are several benefits of doing so, and this example will highlight two:
+Fundamentally, PEM changes the problem from minimizing a loss based on the simulation performance, to minimizing a loss based on shorter-term predictions.[^Ljung][^Larsson] There are several benefits of doing so, and this example will highlight two:

   - The loss is often easier to optimize.
   - In addition to an accurate simulator, you also obtain a prediction for the system.